Hosts deserve reasoning,

 Not a quarterly report.

-Your PMS sync layer, a 365-day forward-rate index across your comp set, and a 365-day demand-event index — joined every six hours.
+Your PMS sync layer, a 365-day forward-rate index across your comp set, and the market's forward booking pace — joined into one view.
 The screen you check is the screen the agent saw.

-Receipt: dashboard timestamps show last refresh; nightly scans run every 6 hours and write a row you can audit.
+Receipt: dashboard timestamps show last refresh; every scan writes a row you can audit.

 One subscription.
 No usage surprises.